 - traffic controllers

 By far most common are doctors, lawyers, and architects.
-Freiberufler often open own practices and offices there they serve private clients.
+Freiberuflers often open their own practices and offices where they serve private clients.

-Anything which is not covered under these professions isn’t considered as a Freiberuf in Germany.
-Therefore you can register as a normal freelancer if your expertise allows you to work on other businesses or become self-employed and register a Gewerbe.
+Jobs that aren’t covered under these professions aren’t considered Freiberuf in Germany.
+Therefore you can register as a regular freelancer if your expertise allows you to work on other businesses or become self-employed and register as a Gewerbe.

-From the legal side freiberufler exempt from trade tax and don’t necessarily have to keep books, they don’t have to register a trade (Gewerbe) like self-employed do.
+From the legal side, freiberufler are exempt from trade tax and don’t necessarily have to keep books; they don’t have to register a trade (Gewerbe) like self-employed do.
 However, they still need to pay income tax as any other individual who has an income.

-Tax Differences Between Self-employed and Freelancer in Germany
+Tax differences between self-employed and freelancers in Germany

-Both of them have to plan ahead of the time how they will pay taxes next year to avoid a troublesome situations.
+Both of them must plan how they will pay taxes next year to avoid troublesome situations.

 The following overview illustrates the tax difference between freelancing and self-employment: